 For Website Monitoring, You Don't Need This

 If you are using Google Translate URLs to monitor websites for changes, there is a much simpler approach.
-PageCrawl.io handles proxy rotation, bot protection, and JavaScript rendering out of the box:
+PageCrawl.io handles bot protection and JavaScript rendering out of the box:

-- Built-in proxy rotation with residential IPs.
+- Built-in IP management that protects your identity.
 Your IP is never exposed to the target website.
 No URL hacking required.

-- Real browser rendering handles JavaScript, Cloudflare, and other bot protection automatically.
+- Real browser rendering handles JavaScript and bot protection automatically.

 - Track specific elements with visual point-and-click selection, not just full pages.